pulumi/pulumi-policy/design/02-policy-validation.md

-# Policy API by example
+# Policy validation API by example

 In this text, we'll talk generally about the sequence of API calls required to validate a resource against a bunch of policies, and to push information about validation failures to the Pulumi